Altheme History, Family Crest & Coats of Arms

 Early Origins of the Altheme family

-Lancashire where one of the first record of the name was found in 1246 when Adam de Eluetham held estates in what is now known as Altham in Whalley in that shire.
+The surname Altheme was first found in Lancashire where one of the first record of the name was found in 1246 when Adam de Eluetham held estates in what is now known as Altham in Whalley in that shire.
 Eltham in Kent was an ancient family seat.
 "This place, in Domesday Book called Alteham, is supposed to have derived its name from the Saxon, Eald, old, and Ham, a dwelling.
 It formed part of the royal demesnes in the reign of Edward the Elder, by whom it was given to Odo, Archbishop of Canterbury; and at a very early period became a favourite retreat of the English kings."
-CITATION[CLOSE]

 Early History of the Altheme family